Identifying Causal Structure in Dynamical Systems: Related Work

-\fakepar{Experiment design} A well-known concept for causal inference from experiments is the do-calculus.
-In the basic setting, a variable is clamped to a fixed value, and the distribution of the other variables conditioned on this intervention is studied~\cite{pearl1995causal}.
-Extensions to more general classes of interventions exist, see, \eg~\cite{yang2018characterizing,shanmugam2015learning}, but they consider static models, which is different from the dynamical systems studied herein.
-Causal inference in dynamical systems or time series with interventions has been investigated in~\cite{eichler2012causal,peters2020causal,moij2013from,rubenstein2018from,sokol2014causal}.
-However, therein it is assumed that one can directly manipulate the variables, \eg by setting them to fixed values or forcing them to follow a trajectory.
+\fakepar{Experimental design} A well-known concept for causal inference from experiments is the do-calculus.
+In the basic setting, a variable is clamped to a fixed value, and the distribution of the other variables conditioned on this intervention is studied \citep{pearl1995causal}.
+Extensions to more general classes of interventions exist, see, \eg \cite{yang2018characterizing,shanmugam2015learning}, but they consider static models, which is different from the dynamical systems studied herein.
+Causal inference in dynamical systems or time series with interventions has been investigated in \cite{eichler2012causal,peters2022causal,moij2013from,rubenstein2018from,sokol2014causal}.
+However, therein it is assumed that one can directly manipulate the variables, \eg by setting them to fixed values or forcing them to follow a trajectory, which is typically impossible in practice.
 None of those works considers various degrees of controllability, which is the case in this paper.
+Thus, they are not readily applicable to control systems.

-\fakepar{Model selection} An alternative to directly testing causal relations between variables is to choose between a set of candidate models.
-Such algorithms have been developed in system identification.
-Well-known examples are the Akaike information criterion~\cite{akaike1998information} and the Bayesian information criterion~\cite{schwarz1978estimating}.
-In neuroimaging, there are dynamic causal models~\cite{friston2003dynamic,stephan2010ten}.
-In both cases, the methods can only find the true causal structure if such a model is part of the set of candidate models.
+\fakepar{Model selection and regularization} As an alternative to directly testing causal relations between variables, several methods exist that identify a dynamic model, trading off model complexity and accuracy.
+Typically, this is done by letting the algorithm select from a set of candidate models.
+In system identification, the Akaike information criterion \citep{akaike1998information} and the Bayesian information criterion \citep{schwarz1978estimating} are two well-known examples of such methods.
+In neuroimaging, there are dynamic causal models \citep{friston2003dynamic,stephan2010ten}.
+A third family of methods are symbolic regression techniques \citep{bongard2007automated,schmidt2009distilling,brunton2016discovering}.
+In all cases, the true causal structure of the system can only be revealed if a model representing this structure is part of the candidate models.
+Further, they typically use a regularization parameter to find a trade-off between model complexity and accuracy.
+This parameter punishes model complexity (\eg the number of parameters) and rewards goodness of fit.
+Thus, it also depends on the specific choice of this regularization parameter whether or not these algorithms find a model representing the system's true causal structure.